DesperatePeter/starsector-advanced-weapon-control/README.md

 So, if you rebind your weapon group keys (to e.g. F1-F7), you should be able to use the normal number keys.
 If you bind the numpad numbers as secondary weapon group keys, this mod won't work at all.
 If this becomes an issue for you, please let me know, and I will try to implement a solution.

+### Setting fire modes for allied ships (experimental) ###

+Note: You will have to unbind the NUMPAD2, NUMPAD4 and NUMPAD6 keys under the section Fleet Command in the Starsector Settings Menu to use this feature properly.

+While in combat, target an allied ship (hover over it with your mouse cursor and press the R-Key).
+Open the Command UI (TAB-Key) and press the J-Key.
+This will display information about the target's weapon groups.
+The first time you do this, it will also unlock the option to modify that ship's fire modes.

+While you are in the Command UI and have that ship targeted, you can modify that ship's weapon groups in the same way you can normally modify your own.

+I opted to limit this feature to the Command UI only, as I want to prevent this from happening accidentally.

 ## Fire Modes ##